IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Lincoln's <a href="https://en.wikipedia.org/wiki/Emancipation_Proclamation" target="_blank">Proclamation</a> ... not only set the black slaves free, but set the white man free also.”

->“There is one notable thing about our Christianity: bad, bloody, merciless, money-grabbing, and predatory as it is – in our country particularly and in all other Christian countries in a somewhat modified degree – it is still a hundred times better than the Christianity of the Bible, with its prodigious crime – the invention of Hell.
+>“There is one notable thing about our Christianity: bad, bloody, merciless, money-grabbing, and predatory as it is – in our country particularly and in all other Christian countries in a somewhat modified degree – it is still a **hundred times better than the Christianity of the Bible**, with its prodigious crime – the invention of Hell.
 Measured by our Christianity of to-day, bad as it is, hypocritical as it is, empty and hollow as it is, neither the Deity nor his Son is a Christian, nor qualified for that moderately high place.
 Ours is a terrible religion.
 The fleets of the world could swim in spacious comfort in the innocent blood it has spilled.”

 >“Belgium's royal palace is still what it has been for the last 14 years: a lair of a wild beast that for its money every year <a href="https://en.wikipedia.org/wiki/Atrocities_in_the_Congo_Free_State" target="_blank">mutilates, murders and starves</a> a half million helpless natives in the Congo Free State.”

 ― <a href="https://en.wikipedia.org/wiki/Mark_Twain" target="_blank">Mark Twain</a>

+>“Religion is so **pathetically absurd and infantile** that it is **humiliating and embarrassing** to think that the **majority of people** will never rise above it.”

+>“Religion is an illusion and it derives its strength from the fact that it falls in with our **instinctual desires**.”

->“Cruelty and intolerance to those who do not belong to it are natural to every religion”
+>“Cruelty and intolerance to those who do not belong to it are natural to **every religion**.”

 >“Immorality, no less than morality, has at all times found support in religion.”

 >“Religion is a system of wishful illusions together with a disavowal of reality, such as we find nowhere else but in a state of blissful hallucinatory confusion.
 Religion's eleventh commandment is "Thou shalt not question."”

->“Religion is an illusion and it derives its strength from the fact that it falls in with our instinctual desires.”

->“Religion is so pathetically absurd and infantile that it is humiliating and embarrassing to think that the majority of people will never rise above it.”

 ― <a href="https://en.wikipedia.org/wiki/Sigmund_Freud" target="_blank">Sigmund Freud</a>

->“Any man who stands for progress has to criticize, disbelieve and challenge every item of the old faith.
+>“Any man who stands for progress has to **criticize, disbelieve and challenge every item of the old faith**.
 Item by item he has to reason out every nook and corner of the prevailing faith.
 If after considerable reasoning one is led to believe in any theory or philosophy, his faith is welcomed.
 His reasoning can be mistaken, wrong, misled and sometimes fallacious.
-But he is liable to correction because reason is the guiding star of his life.
+But he is **liable to correction because reason is the guiding star of his life**.
 But mere faith and blind faith is dangerous: it dulls the brain, and makes a man reactionary.”

 ― <a href="https://en.wikipedia.org/wiki/Bhagat_Singh" target="_blank">Bhagat Singh</a>

->“No country or people who are **slaves to dogma** and dogmatic mentality can progress, and unhappily our country and people have become extraordinarily dogmatic and little-minded.”
+>“No country or people who are **slaves to dogma and dogmatic mentality** can progress, and **unhappily our country and people** have become extraordinarily dogmatic and little-minded.”

->“The spectacle of what is called religion, or at any rate organised religion, in India and elsewhere, has filled me with horror and I have frequently condemned it and wished to make a clean sweep of it.
-Almost always it seemed to stand for blind belief and reaction, dogma and bigotry, superstition, exploitation and the preservation of vested interests.”
+>“The spectacle of what is called **religion**, or at any rate organised religion, in India and elsewhere, has filled me with **horror** and I have frequently condemned it and wished to make a clean sweep of it.
+Almost always it seemed to stand for **blind belief** and reaction, dogma and **bigotry**, superstition, **exploitation** and the preservation of vested interests.”

 >“Future peace, security and ordered progress of the world demand a world federation of free nations, and on no other basis can the problems of the world be solved.
 Such a world federation would ensure the freedom of its constituent nations, the prevention of aggression and exploitation of one nation over another, the protection of national minorities, the advancement of all backward areas and peoples, and the pooling of the world's resources for the common good of all.
 On the establishment of such a world federation, **disarmament would be practicable in all countries, national armies, navies and air forces would no longer be necessary, and a world federal defence force would keep the peace and prevent aggression**. ...The Committee regretfully realizes, however, despite the tragic and overwhelming lessons of the war and the perils that overhang the world, the Governments of few countries are yet prepared to take this **inevitable step towards world federation**.”